a16z-infra/companion-app/README.md

 ### 4. Generate embeddings

-There are a few markdown files under `/blogs` directory as examples so you can do Q&A on them.
-To generate embeddings and store them in the vector database for future queries, you can run the following command:
+The `companions/` directory contains the "personalities" of the AIs in .txt files.
+To generate inbeddings and load them into the vector database to draw from during the chat, run the following command:

 #### If using Pinecone
 Run the following command to generate embeddings and store them in Pinecone: